rkyleg/scope/README.md

 ### Development
 The latest development (unstable) version is available here: [here](https://github.com/lucidlylogicole/scope/tree/dev)

+For more information on where Scope is headed, check out the [roadmap](docs/roadmap.md)

 ## License
 - **[License](LICENSE.txt)** - GNU General Public License (GPL 3) - required by PyQt